-Covers: Right not to be subjected to torture, cruel, inhuman and/or degrading treatment or punishment.
+Covers: Right to non-discrimination; not to be subjected to torture, cruel, inhuman and/or degrading treatment or punishment.

-At Terma, the focus on securing a work environment free from any forms of harassment is a continuous focus and we will continue to maintain our processes and promote a tolerant working environment.
+At Terma, the focus on securing a work environment free from any forms of discrimination and harassment is a continuous focus and we will continue to maintain our processes and promote a tolerant working environment.

 As part of our process, all employees receive our Employee Code of Conduct, when hired and are required to be trained in it every second year.
-The Code describes our zero-tolerance policy towards all forms harassment, and how employees can support and assist in creating an inclusive workplace.
+The Code describes our zero-tolerance policy towards all forms discrimination and harassment, and how employees can support and assist in creating an inclusive workplace.

-If employees experience harassment, they can report it to their manager, their Working Environment Representative, HR or Terma's reporting channel Tell us your concerns.
+If employees experience discrimination or harassment, they can report it to their manager, their Working Environment Representative, the Global People department or Terma's reporting channel Tell us your concerns.
 Once a situation is identified, it is treated professionally and confidentially.

-During the financial year, some employees experienced inappropriate behavior, such as bullying or a harsh tone, by their manager or colleague.
+During the financial year, some employees experienced discrimination and inappropriate behavior, such as bullying or a harsh tone, from a manager or colleague.
 As soon as a case is raised, reaction is prompt.
-The HR Business Partners, and relevant managers and employees engage in dialogue to resolve the issues.
-In instances, where the issue could not be mutually resolved or the issue was to grave, this has led to termination of employment.
+The Global People Business Partners, and relevant managers and employees engage in dialogue to resolve the issues.
+In instances, where the issue could not be mutually resolved or the issue was too grave, this has led to termination of employment.

-We have witnessed a positive shift from last year, where cases are reported and handled more locally between managers, colleagues, and HR Business Partners.
-No employees have reported any cases regarding harassment or degrading treatment in our reporting channels.
+We have witnessed a positive shift from last year, where cases are reported and handled more locally between managers, colleagues, and Global People Business Partners.

-We assess the effectiveness of our actions and policies with among others employee satisfaction surveys and workplace assessments (Arbejdspladsvurderinger).
-These indicators provide us with valuable insight and knowledge on the effectiveness of our processes and efforts, what we are good at and where we have areas of improvements.
+We assess the effectiveness of our actions and policies with, among others, employee satisfaction surveys and workplace assessments (Arbejdspladsvurderinger).
+These indicators provide us with valuable insight and knowledge on the effectiveness of our processes and efforts, what we are good at, and where there is room for improvement.